 Federal Direct Student Loans: Federal student loans are available to students only after they have exhausted all other forms of financial assistance.
 Loans are paid back with interest over time, although subsidized loans allow a student with financial need to defer the interest for a limited time.
 To apply for a federal student loan, students must:

 - Be enrolled in at least 6 degree-applicable units, and

-- Complete the loan application process, including a mandatory Loan Counseling Workshop, submission of a Loan Request Form and Educational Plan (see Academic Counseling), completion of an online Entrance Counseling session and signing of the Master Promissory Note is required each academic year, and completion of a web-based Debt Management Course.
+- Complete the loan application process, including a mandatory Loan Counseling Workshop, submission of a Loan Request Form and Educational Plan (see Academic Counseling), completion of an online Entrance Counseling session, signing a new Master Promissory Note is required each academic year, and completion of a web-based Debt Management Course.